Group-5-Final-Project/Final-Project/README.md

 [Data Set 1](https://www.kaggle.com/gpreda/all-covid19-vaccines-tweets?select=vaccination_all_tweets.csv) | [Data Set 2](https://www.kaggle.com/kaushiksuresh147/covidvaccine-tweets)

-Fortunately, both datasets were formatted similarly, and combined, contain over `400,000` usable entries that span from March 2020 to January 2022.
+Fortunately, both datasets were formatted similarly, and combined, contain over `400,000` usable entries that span from **March 11, 2020** to **January 14, 2022**.
 Still, the data required a bit of cleaning to remove duplicates and redundancies.
 The tweets from these datasets are taken from the start of the pandemic (around March 2020) to present, and all contain the word `vaccine`.
 Below is a summary of how the data was processed for analysis (in Jupyter Notebook or Google Colab, using Python):

 1. Both CSVs were imported as dataframes (DFs)
 2. Unnecessary columns were dropped, so both DFs had identical structures